 Fighting served a purpose, waged against the backdrop of the Neroimus War.
 While you were part of a squad, you were also part of a cause, fighting for control.
 You felt like a member of fictional nations Tarakia, Sal Kar, or Morskoj.

 Each squad member had a job, critical as Chromehounds was about more than selfish leveling.
 Mech combat was plodding, forcing players to gain access to communication towers needed for vocalizing strategic placement.
 Knowing how your Hound moved, weapon range, and if any kickback occurred forced you to think about each shot.
 Nothing in Chromehounds was luck.

 Unfortunately, Chromehounds is gone.
 Sega has taken servers offline, Chromehounds now a single player game, nothing more than a training ground for the fight that will never happen.
 Consider it a shell of a once enormous online giant.

 What the game leaves behind is a small legacy for those whom dedicated countless hours of their lives defending virtual homelands.
 Undoubtedly, like myself, you met a diverse range of Xbox Live friends during the early days of Chromehounds, one of few games that forced you to work together as a true squad to win.

 When was the last time someone could say that for Halo or Call of Duty?

 My final memories of Chromehounds were in Free Battle.
 There, my squad fought a mech designed as a Domino’s Pizza delivery man, more or less because the engine allowed for it.
-How effective or absurd that particular mech was does not matter.
-What mattered was the fun of it all, making the most of the final hours and the possibilities the engine provided, possibilities few people truly understood.
+How effective or absurd that particular mech was remains irrelevant.
+What mattered was the fun of it all, making the most of dwindling final hours and the possibilities From Software’s engine provided.